Can You Get a Tattoo While Breastfeeding?

 However, you might find that a tattoo shop will be reluctant to ink you if they know you’re breastfeeding.

-They may be worried that you’re at increased risk of infection (even though there’s no evidence to suggest that’s the case), so they might ask you to sign a legal waiver before going ahead with the tattoo.
+They may be worried that you’re at increased risk of infection, so they might ask you to sign a legal waiver before going ahead with the tattoo, or simply flat-out refuse.

 Is it safe to get a tattoo while breastfeeding?

-As we mentioned above, there’s no evidence of any particular risk to you or your baby from getting a tattoo while breastfeeding.
+As we mentioned above, there’s no clear guideline against getting a tattoo while breastfeeding.

 To create your tattoo, the tattoo artist will use a handheld machine with needles coated in ink.

-The ink is injected into the second (dermal) layer of your skin and is then trapped there.
+The ink is injected into the second (dermal) layer of your skin and is then trapped there as the molecules are too big to be processed by the body.

 Plus, it’s unlikely that any particles of ink will make their way into your breast milk.